 The GFIN was launched in 2019 by an international group of financial regulators and related organisations, including the FCA.
 This built on the FCA's early 2018 proposal to create a global sandbox, and the FCA now leads and chairs the GFIN.

 The GFIN seeks to develop a cross-border testing framework (or "global sandbox") to allow firms to trial and scale new technologies or business models in multiple jurisdictions.
-Applications for the first cohort closed on 31 December 2020.

 2.6 Jurisdiction of Regulators